embEDUx/documentation/src/background/design/linux.md

 The user specification, such as configuration of **Linux** and potential user patches for the mainline sources should be stored together in a repository.
 Therefore each platform / version combination needs to have its own branch.
-E.g. if **Linux** version 1.0 and 1.2 should be build for platform a two branches have to exist.
+E.g. if **Linux** version 1.0 and 1.2 should be build for platform A two branches have to exist.

 ## Cross Target Support